Icon-Newsletter

 You can't withdraw your hold-out deposit until you clear and settle your balance.
 Aside from this, you also need to formally request a card cancellation or a lifting of your hold-out deposit.

-Benefits of Secured Credit Cards
+👍 Advantages of Secured Cards

 • Proof of stable income is not required.